felixandersen/kivra-sync/README.md

 - **Authentication**: Fetches and displays a QR code for authentication via BankID.
 - **Flexible Storage**: Store documents locally on your filesystem or integrate with Paperless-ngx for advanced document management
-- **Multiple Interaction Modes**: Run interactively in your terminal or set up a "headless" mode that listens for triggers and sends QR codes via ntfy.sh
+- **Multiple Interaction Modes**: Run interactively in your terminal or set up a "headless" mode that listens for triggers and sends QR codes via a web page or ntfy.sh

 ## Quick Start